 Please note that the data is released to be used on a research basis only, not for clinical purposes.
 Raw WES data may include secondary and incidental findings and variants that may be potential sequencing artifacts.

 To request the raw WES data, please request and complete a Whole Exome Sequencing Raw Data Consent Form.

 What are the limitations of WES?

 - At present, it is not possible to capture and sequence 100% of the exome.
-We cover, on average, 98.9% of base pairs with at least 15x depth within the coding regions of RefSeq genes.
+We cover, on average, >99.4% of base pairs with at least 20X depth within the target coding regions.

 - It is possible that a variant is identified in a gene not currently known to be associated with disease.
 Given the incomplete knowledge of the function of all the genes in the genome, this variant may not be recognized as a factor in a patient’s disease.

 - WES is not optimized to detect certain variants such as trinucleotide repeats and may not reliably detect variants in genes with pseudogenes or segmental duplication.

 - At this time, we are not targeting variants in mtDNA.

 - This test is not designed to detect complex inversions, gene conversions or balanced translocations.